“Rent never ends”

 You find enjoyment in fixing/maintaining a house.

-If you enjoy gardening, fixing things around the house, having a beautiful landscape etc… you may find you need to own a home.
+If you enjoy gardening, fixing things around the house, having a beautiful landscape etc… you may find value in homeownership.
 Most landlords don’t want you messing around with their property and won’t appreciate when you are digging up half the yard to plant things.

 Your specific market is out of whack with the rest of the country.
-Understand your market well before assuming this.
+If you’re in a local market that you think will appreciate above and beyond the national average, then it might be worth the purchase.
+Understand your market well before doing this.